Small-Systems/kirby3-TranslatedLayout/README.md

 # Kirby TranslatedLayout field plugin

-This plugin brings translation logics into the native `layouts` and `blocks` fields.
+This plugin brings translation logics into the native `layouts` fields.

 ### Experimental

 While the kirby team is waiting for some heavy refactoring for recursively bringing translation logics into their "complex fields", this plugin aims to provide a temporary workaround for multi-language websites.

 This is an experimental draft trying to bring some translation logic to blocks, columns and layouts.
 It turns out to be quite powerful already with just a minimal set of changes compared to the native field behaviour.

 **Current state** :
 Tested on a single configuration, works well but not extensively tested.
 Therefore, please note that **there remains a risk of data loss**.
 (Do not use without backups!)
+There is no `translatedblocks` fields nor `toTranslatedBlocks` method (yet?), please use layouts instead.

 ### Implementation